White-Hat Link Building: Definition, Rules, and Examples

 The platform is the leading resource for finding new sources of traffic, leads and customers.

-You can use Connectively as a way to get in front of journalists who write about topics you’re interested in – like entrepreneurship or mobile apps – but be sure to keep it useful by providing them with valuable information they can use.
+You can use HARO as a way to get in front of journalists who write about topics you’re interested in – like entrepreneurship or mobile apps – but be sure to keep it useful by providing them with valuable information they can use.

 Conclusion: